-- finagle-metrics provides a reporter for a Finagle service. - kafka-dropwizard-metrics allows Kafka producers, consumers, and streaming applications to register their builtin metrics with a Dropwizard Metrics registry. - MetricCatcher Turns JSON over UDP into Metrics so that non-jvm languages can know what's going on too. - metrics-cassandra provides a reporter for Apache Cassandra. - metrics-circonus provides a registry and reporter for sending metrics (including full histograms) to Circonus. - metrics-datadog provides a reporter to send data to Datadog. - metrics-elasticsearch-reporter provides a reporter for elasticsearch - metrics-hadoop-metrics2-reporter provides a reporter for Hadoop Metrics2. - metrics-hawkular provides a reporter for Hawkular Metrics. - · metrics-influxdb provides a reporter which announces measurements to InfluxDB - metrics-instrumental provides a reporter to send data to Instrumental. - metrics-kafka provides a reporter for Kafka. - metrics-librato provides a reporter for Librato Metrics, a scalable metric collection, aggregation, monitoring, and alerting service. - metrics-mongodb-reporter provides a reporter for MongoDB. - metrics-munin-reporter provides a reporter for Munin - metrics-new-relic provides a reporter which sends data to New Relic. - metrics-reporter-config DropWizard-esque YAML configuration of reporters. - metrics-signalfx provides a reporter to send data to SignalFx. - metrics-spark-reporter provides a reporter for Apache Spark Streaming. - metrics-splunk provides a reporter for Splunk. - metrics-statsd provides a Metrics 2.x and 3.x reporter for StatsD - metrics-zabbiz provides a reporter for Zabbix. - sematext-metrics-reporter provides a reporter for SPM.
+- finagle-metrics provides a reporter for a Finagle service. - kafka-dropwizard-metrics allows Kafka producers, consumers, and streaming applications to register their builtin metrics with a Dropwizard Metrics registry. - MetricCatcher Turns JSON over UDP into Metrics so that non-jvm languages can know what's going on too. - metrics-cassandra provides a reporter for Apache Cassandra. - metrics-circonus provides a registry and reporter for sending metrics (including full histograms) to Circonus. - metrics-datadog provides a reporter to send data to Datadog. - metrics-elasticsearch-reporter provides a reporter for elasticsearch - metrics-hadoop-metrics2-reporter provides a reporter for Hadoop Metrics2. - metrics-hawkular provides a reporter for Hawkular Metrics. - metrics-influxdb provides a reporter for InfluxDB with the Dropwizard framework integration.

+- metrics-influxdb provides a reporter for InfluxDB 1.2+.\ - metrics-instrumental provides a reporter to send data to Instrumental. - metrics-kafka provides a reporter for Kafka. - metrics-librato provides a reporter for Librato Metrics, a scalable metric collection, aggregation, monitoring, and alerting service. - metrics-mongodb-reporter provides a reporter for MongoDB. - metrics-munin-reporter provides a reporter for Munin - dropwizard-metrics-newrelic Officially supported (by New Relic) exporter which sends data to New Relic as dimensional metrics. - metrics-new-relic provides a reporter which sends data to New Relic. - metrics-reporter-config DropWizard-esque YAML configuration of reporters. - metrics-signalfx provides a reporter to send data to SignalFx. - metrics-spark-reporter provides a reporter for Apache Spark Streaming. - metrics-splunk provides a reporter for Splunk. - metrics-statsd provides a Metrics 2.x and 3.x reporter for StatsD - metrics-zabbiz provides a reporter for Zabbix. - sematext-metrics-reporter provides a reporter for SPM.

-2.17.4 Advansed metrics implementations
+2.17.4 Advanced metrics implementations